hdni/dotfiles/README.md

 * The Powerline color scheme should be placed in `~/.vim/bundle/vim-powerline/autoload/Powerline/Colorschemes`, with the same procedure as above.
 * The infinality settings file has to be in `/etc/profile.d`.
 * The oh-my-zsh theme has to be in `~/.oh-my-zsh/themes`, and then set in your .zshrc.
-* The ncmpcpp config is made for the git version of ncmpcpp, 0.6, which you can find on the ncmpcpp git.
+* The ncmpcpp config is made for ncmpcpp 0.6-pre, which you can find on the ncmpcpp git.